Shark finning: National

 The King Diamond II was seized in 2002 while carrying over 32 ST of shark fins that were harvested from about 30,000 sharks.

-Bill Clinton signed the Shark Finning Prohibition Act of 2000 (SFPA), which banned finning on any fishing vessel within United States territorial waters and on all U.S.-flagged fishing vessels in international waters.
+The 106th United States Congress passed the Shark Finning Prohibition Act of 2000 (SFPA) which was signed into law by Bill Clinton.
+The Act banned finning on any fishing vessel within United States territorial waters and on all U.S.-flagged fishing vessels in international waters.
 Additionally, shark fins could not be imported into the United States without the associated carcass.

 In 2002, in an apparent early success in stopping the shark fin trade, the United States intercepted and seized the King Diamond II, a U.S.-flagged, Hong Kong-based vessel bound for Guatemala.
 The vessel was carrying 64695 lb of baled shark fins – representing the fins of an estimated 30,000 sharks – making it the largest quantity of shark fins ever seized.
 This seizure was reversed in court six years later: in United States v.
 Approximately 64,695 Pounds of Shark Fins, the Ninth Circuit Court of Appeals held that the SFPA did not cover the seized fins in this case.
 Judge Stephen Reinhardt found that the King Diamond II did not meet the statute's definition of a fishing vessel, since it had merely bought the fins at sea and had not aided or assisted the vessels that had caught the sharks.

-As a result, in January 2011, President Barack Obama signed the Shark Conservation Act into law to close the loopholes.
-Specifically, the new law prohibits any boat to carry shark fins without the corresponding number and weight of carcasses, and all sharks must be brought to port with their fins attached.
-This Act has created a new market for shark products.
-Because fisherman are carrying the full shark bodies to land by boat, they need to find something to do with the leftovers.
-So now they are not only selling shark fins, they sell the shark meat and shark oil.
-When this is sold, it creates a new demand.
-Now fisherman have another motivator to fish & hunt for sharks.
-According to a Fisheries and Aquaculture Technical Paper titled "State of the Global Market for Shark Products, "...a combination of demand growth and anti finning regulations intended to encourage the full utilization of carcasses has seen the market for shark meat expand considerably."
+As a result, in January 2011, the 111th United States Congress wrote and passed, and President Barack Obama signed into law, the Shark Conservation Act to close the loopholes.
+Specifically, the new Act prohibits any boat to from possessing shark fins without the corresponding number and weight of carcasses and all sharks must be brought to port with their fins attached.

 Additional legislation has been proposed to ban the sale of shark fins in the United States as well.
-Current national bans prohibit shark finning in US waters but do not ban the sale or purchase of shark fins that were harvested elsewhere.
-To combat this, the "Shark Fin Sales Elimination Act" was introduced in Congress.
-The bill was included in the National Defense Authorization Act which was signed into law in December 2022, and fully banned the shark fin trade in the United States.
+Current national bans prohibit shark finning in United States territorial waters but do not ban the sale or purchase of shark fins that were harvested elsewhere.
+To combat this, the 117th United States Congress added the "Shark Fin Sales Elimination Act" in the National Defense Authorization Act for Fiscal Year 2022, which was signed into law by Joe Biden in December 2022.